graphology/graphology/specs/proposition1.md

 After writing this proposition, here is one additional remark about the "everything can be a node etc.": it makes querying the graph through ids difficult.
 For instance, there is no way to retrieve n nodes in the graph by id in `O(1)` or to check if a node exists in the graph by id.
 So, if your nodes are scalars, it's not a problem but it's quite rarely the case.

 One alternative is to add nodes by providing both a key and their value like `graph.addNode(key, value)` where it can be polymorphic `graph.addNode(key)` if the key and the value are the same thing (because scalar).
+Note that this is actually [networkx](http://networkx.readthedocs.org/en/networkx-1.11/tutorial/tutorial.html)'s solution.

 ## Instantiation